Angelfish

 Spanish: Isabelita Azul

 The Blue Angelfish, known scientifically for its radiant bluish hues, exhibits a variety of fascinating characteristics.
-During its juvenile stage, the fish displays several vertical stripes, typically three prominent bright ones, setting it apart from the queen angelfish which, more often than not, will have at least four.
-As it matures, these stripes fade, and the fish develops a predominantly bluish brown coloration across its body, which is the origin of its name.
-The edges of its scales take on a subtle yellowish color, complemented by yellow rims on its tail and fins.
-One distinctive feature of adult Blue Angelfish is the elongated filament on its dorsal fin, which is notably longer than the smaller filament on its anal fin.
+During its juvenile stage, the fish displays several vertical stripes with three being especially prominent and bright.
+As a result, these three stripes distinguish it from the queen angelfish which will have at least four.
+As it matures, the stripes fade and the fish develops a predominantly bluish-brown coloration across its body, giving it it’s name.
+The edges of its scales take on a subtle yellowish hue, complemented by yellow rims on its tail and fins.
+One distinctive feature of adult Blue Angelfish is the elongated filament on its dorsal fi

 They are often observed to form breeding pairs which, on rare occasions, may include a member from the visually similar Queen Angelfish species.
-The extremely rare offspring of these two species are called Townsend Angelfish and can vary in both color and markings.
-This hybrid shares physical traits predominately with the Blue Angelfish but can be distinguished by a crown-like marking, which it inherits from the Queen Angelfish.
+The extremely rare offspring of these two species, Townsend Angelfish, vary in both color and markings.
+This hybrid shares physical traits predominately with Blue Angelfish but

 FRENCH ANGELFISH